YoshitakaMo/localcolabfold/README.md

 [ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) on your local PC (or macOS).
 See also [ColabFold repository](https://github.com/sokrypton/ColabFold).

+## What is LocalColabFold?

+LocalColabFold is an installer script designed to make ColabFold functionality available on local users' machines.
+It supports wide range of operating systems, such as Windows 10 or later (using Windows Subsystem for Linux 2), macOS, and Linux.

 ## Advantages of LocalColabFold

 - **Structure inference and relaxation will be accelerated if your PC has Nvidia GPU and CUDA drivers.**